Fahd-Har/CW2025/README.md

     for improved clarity regarding its responsibility over all in-game brick actions.
     17. Initialized the `PauseMenu` class and called its `loadPauseScreen()` in `initialize().`
     18. Update `pauseGame()` and `newGame()` methods to show the panel when the game pauses, and removes it when game continues or a new game happens.
+    19. Added the call for the rising row timeline in the `initializeGameView()` method.
+    20. Added a public helper method to call refresh brick method in other classes without calling the actual private method.

 - **GameController.java**